Hacker Shuts Down Copenhagen's Public City Bikes System - Slashdot

 Usual internet of things screwup?
 (Score:1)

+Or, you know, backup your database and practice your restores on a regular basis....

 What's the motivation?
 Anonymity?
-(Score:2, Insightful)
+(Score:3, Insightful)

 Mindless vandalism?
 I'm trying to imagine what could motivate such a crime.
 What sort of grievance could justify attacking a system that lets people borrow bikes?